Package 'statistics'

 alternative

-Character, for the alternative hypothesis.
-See details below.
+Character string specifying the alternative hypothesis.
+See Details.

 var.equal